 Requesting Student Files

-Copies of observation reports and portfolios will be given to parents during parent-teacher conferences.
+Copies of observation reports and portfolios will be given to caregivers during conferences.
 If you require records to be sent to another school, please complete a Transfer of Records Request Form and allow at least 5-7 business days for processing.

 Requesting a Tuition Credit Tax Letter